pgross41/email2pb/README.md

 ### Step 1: Create shell script

-First, create shell script which will contain the email2pb call with any arguments you woud like.
-This is needed so the API key is not saved in the repository.
+First, create shell script which will contain the email2pb call with any configuration such as the API key.

-Let's name it `/var/spool/postfix/email2pb/email2pb`.
+Let's name it `/var/spool/postfix/email2pb/handle_email`.

 Why there?
 Tested in Debian and Raspbian, and postfix's home dir is /var/spool/postfix.
 Rememer, postfix should be able to acces your script.